Krillh/Airzlinshire/Organizations/The Royal Order of the Monus Tome Monks.md

 > [!NOTE]
 > All ages are adjusted to their equivalent in human terms.
 It is their developmental age.
 Different peoples will have different maturity curves (rates).

-Tome Monks are trained from a young age, they usually start around 12 years old.
+Tome Monks are trained from a young age, they usually start around 9 years old.
 They are taken to [[Upper Monus#North Upper Monus|North Upper Monus]] for schooling.
 In this schooling they are isolated from the rest of the world.
+Rarely seeing their family, once every 8 days, their instructor becomes like a parent to them even more than their real parents.
+They are allowed to message back and forth with their family, but all incoming and outgoing messages are filtered.
+All of them are rewritten to include only some details, and to obfuscate the writing style of both the monk and their family.
 # Culture
 The Tome Monks have a culture that is a subset of [[Monus Kingdom|Monus]] culture.
 There are some traditions and rituals that are specific to them, though as all Tome Monks are citizens of [[Monus Kingdom|Monus]], most follow the typical Monus traditions as well.
 ## Special Events